VectorSpaceLab/OmniGen/README.md

 ## 2. News
+- 2024-10-28: We release new version of inference code, optimizing the memory usage and time cost.
+You can refer to [docs/inference.md](docs/inference.md#requiremented-resources) for detailed information.
 - 2024-10-22: :fire: We release the code for OmniGen.
 Inference: [docs/inference.md](docs/inference.md) Train: [docs/fine-tuning.md](docs/fine-tuning.md)
 - 2024-10-22: :fire: We release the first version of OmniGen.
 Model Weight: [Shitao/OmniGen-v1](https://huggingface.co/Shitao/OmniGen-v1) HF Demo: [🤗](https://huggingface.co/spaces/Shitao/OmniGen)